AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 #### Expiration period of the MT {#expiration-period}

-This is the timeout between SUBMIT_SM and its matching SUBMIT_SM_RESP.
-If the RESP is not received on time, the message will be considered as failed and global retry policy of the MTA will apply.
+This is the timeout between `SUBMIT_SM` and its matching `SUBMIT_SM_RESP`.
+If the `RESP` is not received on time, the message will be considered as failed and global retry policy of the MTA will apply.

 #### Bind timeout {#bind-timeout}

-Timeout between the TCP connect attempt and the BIND_*_RESP reply.
+Timeout between the TCP connect attempt and the `BIND_*_RESP` reply.
 When it times out, the connection is closed by the Campaign connector and it will wait Time before reconnection before trying again.

 #### enquire_link period {#enquire-link-period}

-enquire_link is a special kind of PDU sent to keep the connection alive.
+`enquire_link` is a special kind of PDU sent to keep the connection alive.
 This period is in seconds.
-The campaign connector only sends enquire_link when the connection is idle in order to conserve bandwidth.
+The campaign connector only sends `enquire_link` when the connection is idle in order to conserve bandwidth.
 If no RESP is received after twice this period, the connection will be considered dead and a reconnection process will be triggered.

 ### SMSC specifics {#SMSC-specifics}